SheetamCoondoo/Emotion-Detection-and-Anomaly-Recognition-in-Crowds_Spotting-Suspicious-Behaviour/README.md

+<h1>Emotion Detection and Anamoly Recognition in Crowds : Spotting Suspicious Behaviour</h1>
 With the rapid advancement of artificial intelligence (AI) and deep learning, the need
 for intelligent surveillance systems capable of interpreting human behavior has gained critical
 importance.
 This project proposes a real-time emotion recognition and anomaly detection system
 using deep learning techniques for smart surveillance applications.
 The primary objective is to